 The primary responsibility of the brand marketing manager is ensuring the efficient execution of business plans to meet brand expectations and targets.
 He/She oversees the development and execution of traditional, digital, and paid programs for the business.

 As a brand marketing manager, you will be responsible for developing marketing partnerships with retailers, media partners, and other external partners to increase the reach of the brand.
 Also, you'll conduct research and analyses to convert campaign performance into communication documents and reports.

 The applicant for the brand marketing manager role has to have a bachelor's degree in marketing, business administration, or a related field.
-He must have at least two years of experience in a related role.
-He must possess communication, analytical, people, creativity, interpersonal, leadership, time management, and problem-solving skills.
+He/She must have at least two years of experience in a related role.
+He/She must possess communication, analytical, people, creativity, interpersonal, leadership, time management, and problem-solving skills.

 Brand marketing managers earn an average salary of $100,696 annually.
 This ranges from $62,000 to $163,000.

 There are certain skills that many brand marketing managers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed analytical skills, communication skills and creativity.

 If you're interested in becoming a brand marketing manager, one of the first things to consider is how much education you need.
 We've determined that 78.9% of brand marketing managers have a bachelor's degree.
 In terms of higher education levels, we found that 14.1% of brand marketing managers have master's degrees.
 Even though most brand marketing managers have a college degree, it's impossible to become one with only a high school degree or GED.